Traditional Crafts and Skills of the Val di Comino

 Metalwork in Wrought Iron and Copper

-The master blacksmiths of ancient Atina have been renowned for their skill in metalwork from ancient times.
+The master blacksmiths of ancient Atina have been renowned for their skills in metalwork from ancient times.
 Around the town of Atina there are many examples of intricate wrought-iron work.

-Articles in beaten copper work are also very typical of this area, an example is the copper conca shown below.
+Articles in beaten copper work are also very typical of this area, an example is the copper water carrier la conca shown below.

 La Conca and La Tina of Ciociaria